gitfri021/multiclass_counting/README.md

 Enjoy tracking with style and precision! 😎🚀 If you encounter any issues or have suggestions, feel free to open an issue or submit a pull request.

 ---

-This README provides a structured and informative overview of the project, making it easy for others to understand and use your script effectively.